top of page

 Telangana

-Hyderabad: The largest princely state, with its own coinage, currency, stamps, and 21-gun salutes.
-The Nizam held the special title of "His Exalted Highness."
-The state was multilingual, with Telugu, Kannada, Marathi, and Urdu speakers.
-The southern and southeastern region in particular was Telugu-dominant.
+Hyderabad was the largest princely state, with its coinage, currency, stamps, and 21-gun salutes (Zubrzycki, 2022).
+The Nizam held the special title of "His Exalted Highness" (Faruiqui, 2002).
+The state was multilingual, with Telugu, Kannada, Marathi, and Urdu speakers – the southern and southeastern region, in particular, was Telugu-dominant.
+Its sheer size and cultural diversity made it a complex territory.

 When the partition plan was announced on 3 June 1947, the Nizam of Hyderabad declared his intention to remain an independent sovereign dominion.
 Despite multiple attempts to integrate Hyderabad into the Indian Union, the Nizam continued his engagement with Pakistan.
-He demanded to sign the Standstill Agreement without the Instrument of Accession, but his government repeatedly violated the agreement's terms.
+He demanded to sign the Standstill Agreement without the Instrument of Accession, but his government repeatedly violated the agreement's terms (Datla, 2018).

 Sri Potti Sriramulu